KokoBell/afrika-kesho/content/posts/the-complete-basics-of-investing.md

 * **Account Fees**: Account fees are the fees you pay for the privilege of having an account with the bank, broker or financial services provider you use to invest.
 Sometimes the cost is worth it.
 For example, the Standard Bank Online Share Trader platform is a comprehensive platform with a multitude of features including live share prices.
 If you plan to use the extra features, it might be worthwhile to pay the account fees.
 But, for the investor who wants the bare minimum, preference should be given to platforms such as Easy Equities that have no account fees.
 * **Brokerage Fees**: When you transact in an investment account, be it buying ETFs, shares or anything of that sort, you are charged a fee for buying and selling.
 This is the amount it costs to process the transaction.
 It’s known as the brokerage fee and is generally represented as a percentage of the amount you’re investing.
 Some accounts have a brokerage fee that decreases for larger transactions whilst others charge a constant fee irrespective of the amount invested.
-* Spread: The most misleading fee is spread.
+* **Spread**: The most misleading fee is spread.
 This is because it does not undertake the characteristics of a fee.
 The spread is defined as the difference between the selling price and the buying price.
 Excluding brokerage fees and share price fluctuations, if you bought and sold a share in the span of 1 second, you will most likely have less money than you started with.
 That’s because of the spread.
 Keep your eyes on the price!
 Make sure that the difference between the buying and sell prices are not unreasonably large.

 Your annual tax-free contribution of R36,000 includes fees.
 Whenever you transact in your tax-free account, the brokerage fees are deducted from your contribution.
 This means that higher fees eat into your tax-free allocation, therefore, less of your money can grow tax-free.
 Lower fees are always better!

 #### Risk Appetite

 Risk is tied to two things – time and volatility.
 Time will be covered in the next point.
 Volatility is a measurement of how something, such as share price, fluctuates.
 Higher volatility implies higher risk.

 Your appetite for risk is indicated by how you handle volatility.
 Would a share price jump of +13% get you over the moon?
 Would a subsequent -5% decline of the same share a day later give you sleepless nights?
 Or can you take those daily changes without as much as a wink from you?
 You need to do introspection and decide on how much volatility you can sanely tolerate.
 Knowing your risk appetite will allow you to allocate your capital in investments that you are comfortable with.

 #### Time